thqi3541/StockSim/README.md

 For detailed information about use cases and user stories, please refer to [this page](/docs/Project%20Overview.md).

-1. Sign Up
+### Sign Up

 ![sign-up](/assets/images/3.0-snapshot-sign-up.png)

-2. Log In
+### Log In

 ![log-in](/assets/images/3.0-snapshot-log-in.png)

-3. Dashboard
+### Dashboard

 ![dashboard](/assets/images/3.0-snapshot-dashboard.png)

-4. Trade Simulation
+### Trade Simulation

+On this view, user can view real-time stock information, sort and filter them by ticker, company, and industry, then execute trades.

+User's assets and portfolio will be displayed to provide information.

 ![trade-simulation](/assets/images/3.0-snapshot-trade-simulation.png)

-5. Transaction History
+### Transaction History

+This view shows all transactions of the user.

 ![history](/assets/images/3.0-snapshot-history.png)